 I currently live in Green Bay, where I am an assistant professor at the University of Wisconsin and an amateur fan of the Packers.
 For the last few years I taught as a visiting faculty member at Georgetown and Duke Universities.
 In D.C.
 I mastered roundabouts and museums, and in Durham I learned the difference between tomato-, mustard- and vinegar-based barbecue.
 Before that I earned my PhD in Government from Cornell University in Ithaca, New York, after many hard-fought long winters.

 I care deeply about prison education and restorative justice, unionization and egalitarian approaches to teaching.
 I also like wordplay and dry humor.

-While not studying political theory, I enjoy guitar, hiking, ornithology, video game criticism, comedy podcasts, building computers, and learning more about beer and bourbon.
+While not studying political theory, I enjoy guitar, hiking, video game criticism, comedy podcasts, building computers, and learning more about beer and bourbon.
 I am also unironically a big fan of bird watching and birds in general.
 Now that I’ve upgraded to a mirrorless camera, I’m also working on the basics of nature photography (which often means photographing my cat).
 A few of my favorite shots are below.